 10 – Adieu

-“Adieu” is last in my list because it’s also no longer used in French.
+“Adieu” is almost last in my list because it’s also no longer used in French.
 It literally means “See you (when we’ll be with) God”.
 So that means you don’t expect to see that person again anytime soon.
+It means goodbye for ever.

 Je vais parler à mon banquier… Adieu!